Jack Kenny: Career

 After graduating from Juilliard, Kenny was a member of John Houseman's The Acting Company, and toured for two seasons.
 His New York acting debut was in the original production of The Normal Heart at Joseph Papp's Public Theater, and his Broadway debut was as "Motel, the tailor" in the 25th anniversary production of Fiddler on the Roof.
 He has performed at several Off-Broadway houses, including the Manhattan Theatre Club, Playwrights Horizons, and the Manhattan Punchline.
-He has numerous TV and Film credits, but his first television appearance was on Miami Vice in 1987.
+He has numerous TV and film credits, but his first television appearance was on Miami Vice in 1987.

 His first TV writing credit was for Square One on PBS.
 Kenny has written for Nickelodeon's The Secret World of Alex Mack, CBS's Dave's World, NBC's Caroline in the City, Fox's Holding the Baby, Lifetime's Maggie, TNT's Falling Skies, Netflix's Jessica Jones and A Series of Unfortunate Events, ABC's Kevin (Probably) Saves the World, NBC's Zoey's Extraordinary Playlist, among others.
-He's also written numerous television pilots.
+He has also written numerous television pilots.

-Kenny co-Created the television comedy series Titus (which ran for 54 episodes on the Fox Network from 2000 to 2002) with his writing partner Brian Hargrove and comedian Christopher Titus.
-Kenny & Hargrove also ran the short-lived Fox Network series Wanda at Large.
+Kenny co-created the television comedy series Titus, which ran for 54 episodes on the Fox Network from 2000 to 2002, with his writing partner Brian Hargrove and comedian Christopher Titus.
+Kenny and Hargrove also ran the short-lived Fox Network series Wanda at Large.

-He was also the Creator of the 2006 NBC television series The Book of Daniel, which was cancelled after four episodes had aired.
+He was also the creator of the 2006 NBC television series The Book of Daniel, which was cancelled after four episodes had aired.
 Though NBC gave no official explanation, the program had been the victim of an advertiser boycott by the American Family Association and other groups for its content before a single episode had aired.
 In a 2006 article in The Advocate, Kenny, who is gay, took issue with the LGBT community for not acting when he and the show were attacked.
-The Book of Daniel has the further distinction of being the first television series to air on the Internet when its last four episodes were streamed in February and March 2006.
+The Book of Daniel has the further distinction of being the first television series to air on the internet when its last four episodes were streamed in February and March 2006.

 In 2008, he signed on as showrunner and executive producer of the original Syfy series Warehouse 13, and subsequently produced 63 episodes of the series, writing and directing several episodes, and appearing in the series finale.

-As a director, Jack has helmed several episodes of Titus, Reba, ABC Family's Roommates, Warehouse 13, a pilot for the WB, and most recently has written and directed the short film, The Birds Sing Too Loud with Jane Lynch and Kate Mulgrew, which has won several festival awards, and was featured on Funny or Die.
+As a director, Kenny has helmed several episodes of Titus, Reba, ABC Family's Roommates, Warehouse 13, a pilot for the WB, and in 2018, he wrote and directed the short film, The Birds Sing Too Loud with Jane Lynch and Kate Mulgrew, which won several festival awards, and was featured on Funny or Die.

 In 2014, Kenny joined the advisory board of Sci-Fest, the first annual Los Angeles Science Fiction One-Act Play Festival.
-He directed a play in the first year of the festival, and is slated to direct another in 2016.
+He directed a play in the first year of the festival, and was slated to direct another in 2016.